Canadian Jesuits International

 • Project

-• Lebanon: JRS educational support for refugees
+• Lebanon: JRS educational support and livelihood for Syrian refugees

-Lebanon: JRS educational support for refugees
+Lebanon: JRS educational support and livelihood for Syrian refugees

 10 September 2015 / Published in Uncategorized

-Lebanon: JRS educational support for refugees
+Lebanon: JRS educational support and livelihood for Syrian refugees

 Donate Now!